svenbuerki/Chk_Install_R_pkg/README.md

 `check.packages(packages)`

 # Install
-To install this function in your R environment you need to install verb|devtools| as follows:
+To install this function in your R environment you need to install and require *devtools* as follows:
 `install.packages("devtools")`
+`require(devtools`

+And then execute the following command in RStudio:
+`devtools::install_github("svenbuerki/R_package")`

+This will install a new package entitled "R_package" and make associated functions available to you (pending loading the package using `require(R_package)`.